borismarin/genesis2.4gamma/src/README.txt

         make > make.out 2>&1 &
         (or for csh: make > & ! make.out &)

-    This will take up to 30 minutes depending on machine type, but probably more like 3 minutes on modern architectures.
+    This will take a minute or two on modern architectures.
 The compile process can be viewed by typing:

         tail -f make.out     [ hit ^C to exit the tail ]

-    After you return from your coffee break, check the end (say, the last 30-50 lines) of make.out for any sign of errors.
+    It should end with something like:

+        Full GENESIS Compiled -- All Done

     Unfortunately, the GENESIS compilation may display a message indicating a successful build even when it's clearly not.
-Again, just check the last 30-50 lines to make sure no errors have been reported.
+It is best to check the last 30-50 lines of make.out to be sure no errors have been reported.
 If you suspect an error, please read the 'PROBLEMS COMPILING GENESIS' section below.

     If you want to build a version of GENESIS to be run without XODUS (nxgenesis), type "make nxall".
 To compile a minimum version of